SenorKarlos/wayfarer-PMSF-export/README.md

 ![installation](assets/installation_8.png?raw=true)

 ## Exporter Usage

-Go to the Wayfarer homepage and open your nominations page.
+* Go to the Wayfarer homepage and open your nominations page.
 If enabled, the script will create an overlay and add an export button.
 It's as easy as 1,2,3!

 * 1 - Click Export to get the box to appear
 ![usage](assets/usage_1.png?raw=true)
 * 2 - Click Copy Output to get the information we need

 * 3 - Open Discord and send a DM to your Mapper (or however your Mapper requests) and paste.
-If the message is too long (almost always) Discord will automatically send it as a text file as shown.
+The message will likey be too long so Discord will automatically send it as a text file as shown, just click Upload
 ![usage](assets/usage_2.png?raw=true)
 ![usage](assets/usage_3.png?raw=true)